EthanDGee/ryleeeeeeeeeeeee/docs/gee_stott_final_presentation/presentation.md

 # Methodology - Proposed Solution

-We believes we can still maintain similar performance, and add feautures to the MAIA model while signficantly reducing model size.
+We believes we can still maintain similar performance, and add features to the Maia model while significantly reducing model size.

 <img src="./figures/high_level.png" width="1000">